 Patrik's clothes have been seen in Madonna's video Jump, on magazine covers worn by the likes of M.I.A, on English club kids photographed by Wolfgang Tillman’s and on famous Japanese actors.

 Patrik was one of three designers, sponsored by Top Shop to show his collection at the first ever fashion show event MAN in 2005.
 It was the first time men's fashion was displayed officially during London Fashion Week.

 In 2006 Patrik stopped producing clothing and concentrated on working with assignments within graphic design, costume, styling, photography and consultancy.

 At the end of 2008, Patrik got a working grant from the Swedish Artist Board and shortly after that a studio grant for three months in Tokyo from Swedish organization Iaspis and Tokyo Wonder Site.
 During the time in Japan Patrik began to plan on a more conceptual focus of his work.
 He has worked on the projects since then.

 While being in Tokyo Patrik where contacted by the Textile Department at Konstfack College of Arts and Design in Stockholm.
-He has worked there since 2009.
+He has been working there since 2009.
 He is a lecturer in art and design, focusing on clothes.
-He work 50% as a teacher, the remaining time Patrik is working with his own projects and assignments.
+He is working 50% as a teacher, the remaining time Patrik is working with his own projects and assignments.

-Patrik Söderstam is an underground, independent and alternative force within the Rat Race world of fashion ;) .
+Patrik Söderstam is an independent and alternative force within the Rat Race world of style and fine art ;) .